wp-plugins/fb-like-notification-for-buddypress/readme.txt

-**Note: **The second (updating notification menu) has been developed according to the markup of default buddybar/wp-admin bar, so if your theme doesn't have one, or have a custom notification list, it wont work, although the broswer title will update just fine.
+**Note: **The second (updating notification menu) has been developed according to the markup of default buddybar/wp-admin bar, so if your theme doesn't have one, or have a custom notification list, it wont work.

-The plugin is still in testing mode, and i wouldn't suggest you use it on an actual production website straight away.

-Please report bugs and suggestions.